Hire full-time talent anywhere with EOR

 For those looking to move to a new job, the typical salary increase expectation varies based on the industry.
 The range is anywhere from a 9% increase up to a 20% increase.

-Onboarding employees in the Thailand
+Onboarding employees in Thailand

 Onboarding employees in Thailand — Overview